LiciaHe/threadPlotter/threadPlotter/README.md

 _A toolkit for the design and fabrication of delicate punch needle embroidery using X-Y plotters_

  ##What?
-ThreadPlotter is a toolkit that supports the designing, editing, and printing of images as punch needle embroidery using a X-Y plotter.
-It is a supplemantary material for the paper:
+ThreadPlotter is a toolkit that supports the designing, editing, and printing of images as punch needle embroidery using an X-Y plotter.
+It is a supplementary material for the paper:

 ["Plotting with Thread: Fabricating Delicate Punch Needle Embroidery with X-Y Plotters" Shiqing He, Eytan Adar, to appear, DIS'20, Honorable Mention Award](http://www.cond.org/punchneedle.html)

-The following video briefly introduce the motivation for building this tool and the capability of the ThreadPlotter.
+The following video briefly introduces the motivation for building this tool and the capability of the ThreadPlotter.

 [![youtube-preview](../assets/youtube-preview.png)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE)